 11.5 Real-Time Market Settlements

-The CAISO shall calculate and account for Imbalance Energy for each Dispatch Interval and settle Imbalance Energy in the Real-Time Market for each Settlement Interval for each resource within the CAISO Balancing Authority Area and all System Resources dispatched in Real-Time.
-There are two categories of Imbalance Energy: FMM Instructed Imbalance Energy and RTD Imbalance Energy.
-RTD Imbalance Energy consists of RTD IIE and UIE.
+The CAISO shall calculate and account for imbalance energy for each Dispatch Interval and settle imbalance energy in the Real-Time Market for each Settlement Interval for each resource within the CAISO Balancing Authority Area and all System Resources dispatched in Real-Time.
+There are four (4) categories of imbalance energy: FMM Instructed Imbalance Energy, RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, and Unaccounted for Energy.
 FMM IIE includes all Energy associated with the FMM Schedule.
 FMM Instructed Imbalance Energy is settled pursuant to Section 11.5.1.1, including any Energy related with HASP Intertie Block Schedules cleared through the FMM.
-RTD IIE is settled pursuant to Section 11.5.1.2 and UIE is settled pursuant to Section 11.5.2.
-In addition, the CAISO shall settle UFE as part of the Real-Time Market Settlements.
-To the extent that the sum of the Settlements Amounts for FMM IIE, RTD IIE, and UIE does not equal zero, the CAISO will assess charges or make payments for the resulting differences to all Scheduling Coordinators based on a pro rata share of their Measured Demand for the relevant Settlement Interval, as further described in Section 11.5.4.Imbalance Energy due to Exceptional Dispatches, as well as the allocation of related costs, including Excess Costs Payments is settled as described in Section 11.5.6.
+RTD IIE is settled pursuant to Section 11.5.1.2, UIE is settled pursuant to Section 11.5.2, and UFE is settled pursuant to Section 11.5.3.
+To the extent that the sum of the Settlements Amounts for FMM IIE, RTD IIE, UIE, and UFE does not equal zero, the CAISO will assess charges or make payments for the resulting differences to all Scheduling Coordinators based on a pro rata share of their Measured Demand for the relevant Settlement Interval, as further described in Section 11.5.4.
+FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy due to Exceptional Dispatches, as well as the allocation of related costs, including Excess Costs Payments, are settled as described in Section 11.5.6.
 The CAISO shall reverse RTM Congestion Charges for valid and balanced ETC and TOR Self-Schedules as described in Section 11.5.7.
 The CAISO will settle Energy for emergency assistance as described in Section 11.5.8.

 * * * *